 Infosys continues to invest in developing human potential for the organization, and the world at large.
 We are now experiencing the play of Human + AI in multiple fields, including learning.
 This technology wave gives us the ability to hyper-personalize learning, at scale, across all our learning offerings.
-These efforts have helped us garner external accolades from Brandon Hall, ATD Best, and Training Apex.
+These efforts have helped us garner external accolades from Brandon Hall and ATD Best.

-The Foundation Training Program, anchored across India, Mexico, the US, the UK, Canada, Germany, Australia, Singapore, and Japan, enables newly onboarded entry-level hires to transform into corporate professionals.
-Comprising over 50 technology streams, the curriculum has kept pace with the dynamic business requirements and the preferred pedagogical approach of the current generation of talent.
-Generative AI and prompt engineering courses have been introduced to ensure freshers are adept in the new skills.
+The Foundation Training Program, anchored across India and multiple other countries enables newly onboarded entry-level hires to transform into corporate professionals.
+Comprising over 45 technology streams, the curriculum has kept pace with the dynamic business requirements and the preferred pedagogical approach of the current generation of talent.
+Generative AI and prompt engineering courses have been introduced to ensure fresh college graduates are adept in the new skills.

-Our Continuous Education Program is aimed at reskilling / upskilling our existing employees with the twin objectives of increasing fulfilment of skilled talents in client projects and enriching their expertise in next-generation digital technologies and methodologies, including gen AI technologies.
+Our Continuous Education Program is aimed at reskilling / upskilling our existing employees with the twin objectives of increasing fulfilment of skilled talents in client projects and enriching their expertise in next-generation digital technologies and methodologies, including Generative AI technologies.
 We provide online self-learning, instructor-led virtual training opportunities along with in-person classroom training opportunities to our employees.
 Bridge programs help employees with training and internship opportunities to switch to a new career field, while retaining them within the organization.

-Lex, our in-house learning platform, offers over 18,000 curated courses, which includes over 13,000 courses procured from vendor partners both for enterprise consumption and niche communities with specific knowledge requirements.
-Around 45,000 employees use Lex on weekdays and around 8,500 employees use it on weekends, with an average learning time of 40 minutes.
+Lex, our in-house learning platform, offers over 36,000 curated courses, which includes over 30,000 courses procured from vendor partners both for enterprise consumption and niche communities with specific knowledge requirements.
+Around 20,000 employees used Lex on weekdays and around 5,000 employees used it on weekends, with an average learning time of 40 minutes.